verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 export default Message
 ```

 These are examples of *dumb* components.
 They are logic-less, and just show whatever they are asked to show via React **props**.
-The main difference between `button.jsx` and `message.jsx` is that `Button` contains an reference to an action dispatcher in its props, where `Message` just contains some data to show.
+The main difference between `button.jsx` and `message.jsx` is that `Button` contains a reference to an action dispatcher in its props, where `Message` just contains some data to show.

 Again, *components* don't know anything about Redux **actions** or the **state** of our app, which is why we are going to create smart **containers** that will feed the proper action dispatchers and data to these 2 dumb components.